Market research: International influence from the Internet

 The international growth of available research both from and via the Internet has influenced a vast number of consumers and those from whom they make purchases.
 Although emerging global markets, such as China, Indonesia and Russia are still smaller than the US in B2B e-commerce, their internet-fueled growth factor is stimulated by product-enhancing websites, graphics, and content designed to attract corporate and consumer/B2C shoppers.
 Estimates for 2010 show between US$400 billion and $600 billion in revenue was generated by this medium.

 A report titled "Global B2C E-Commerce and Online Payment Market 2014" indicated a decrease in overall growth rates in North America and Western Europe, even as absolute growth numbers rose.

 The UK Market Research Society (MRS) listed the top social media platforms primarily used by millennials are LinkedIn, Facebook, YouTube and Instagram.

 Research and market sectors

 Regarding details for worldwide corporate market research, "most of them are never written about because they are the consumer research done by the country's manufacturers."
+Also less written about is tailored translation approaches based on the expertise or resources available in the local country.
+To mitigate implicit and unconscious bias in market research design, researchers have suggested conducting bias testing via interviewer-moderated technology-aided, unmoderated methods.

 Market research data has loss prevention aspects; that less than 60 percent of all proposed modifications and new products are deemed failures.
 When information about the market is difficult to acquire, and the cost of "going ahead with the decision" to offer the product or service is affordable, the research cost may be more profitably used "to ensure that the new line got the advertising send-off it needed to have the best chances of succeeding."

-As measured in revenue, USA based Amazon is the worldwide E-Commerce leader.
+As measured in revenue, US based Amazon is the worldwide E-Commerce leader.